 GPTicketShop.com is a nice little ticket website being run from Austria, however they act as the official ticket supplier to the Hungarian Grand Prix.
 They sell tickets for plenty of other categories of racing, but cover every F1 race during the season.
 GPTicketShop is an international F1 ticket agent, but they only give you the prices of each race in one currency.
-It will either be in Euros or USD, depending on how they got the tickets off the promoter in the first place.
+It will either be in Euros or USD, depending on how they got the tickets off the promoter of the race.
 That may put some people off, especially if you like to compare F1 tickets on different websites.
 The website itself is great, with plenty of clear information on what tickets include and any other upgrades/options available.

 MyGPTicket.com is another cool website you can check out for your F1 ticket needs should any of the others not comply with your needs.
 They are based in Hungary, but like the rest are open to orders from anywhere in the world.
 They have great availability for every race and an array of optional extras like hotels and car rentals if you are looking to book the full GP package.

 viagogo.com, stubhub.com and seatwave.com are not primarily F1 ticket agencies but they have moved into this area in recent years and have become big players in the industry.
 These websites act as a safe trading ground for fans to exchange tickets for gigs, concerts and sporting events which includes every Formula 1 Grand Prix each season.
 There is the potential for slightly inflated ticket prices, but they are the perfect websites to check out if you have left it late booking your F1 tickets and availability is limited.
 Grand Prix tickets can be purchased on the site even a day before the race itself.
 The best bit about it?
 Every single ticket sold is 100% guaranteed by the company – you cannot lose money on these websites.
 The days of being conned out of a lot of money are well and truly over.
 Beats gumtree!